chaowei312/memo/proposal.md

 1. **Discrete modeling:** We can interpret "long-term" memory as a collection of distinct dynamic entities—each memory cell's features can be iteratively refined using the H-module, with [CLS] tokens representing each cell's current state and identity.
 2. **Self-multimodality:** A modal entity can be built by composing different concepts, or as a mixture of modalities.
 We propose a sparse activation mechanism over multiple specialized memory cells.

 In the following section, we discuss the memory update rules without specifying the refined roles of the H and L-modules.
-The L-module, for example, could be a decoder-only transformer.

 ### 1. Basic architectures